 Must Read: Which Exercises Burn Most Calories?

-To figure out how many calories you’re burning daily, there is a simple formula: multiply your Basal Metabolic Rate (BMR) by your average activity levels.
+There is a simple formula to figure out how many calories you burn every day.
+Multiply your Basal Metabolic Rate (BMR) by your average activity levels.

-BMR is the number of calories burned by a person simply by resting.
-BMR value depends on factors like age, weight, and height.
+BMR is the number of calories you burn simply by resting, and it depends on your age, weight and height.

 Here is how you can calculate your BMR value: